damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/guards.md

 > The guard should only be applied to protected URLs.
 The guard should not be active on the default route, where the authorization request is processed.

+Please refer to the autologin guard in this repo as a reference.
+It is important that the callback logic can be run on a route without the guard running or run before the guard logic.

 ```ts
 import { Injectable } from '@angular/core';
 import { ActivatedRouteSnapshot, CanActivate, Router, RouterStateSnapshot } from '@angular/router';